J0se-Luiz/J0se-Luiz/README.md

 ### Courses
 - [Alura](https://cursos.alura.com.br/user/joseluizsantos231293/fullCertificate/1cf1fd2c9b77cd6df85a1f9691f64a4a) ✍🏼 - These are technical courses in various technologies, such as React, Styled Components, Jest, Typescript, Git and more

-- [School Of Net](https://j0se-luiz.github.io/schoolofnet-allcourses/) ✍🏼 - These are technical courses in various technologies, such as Next, Angular, Itil, Javascript, Redux, Webpack and much more =)
+- [School Of Net](https://j0se-luiz.github.io/schoolofnet-allcourses/) ✍🏼 - These are technical courses in various technologies, such as Next, Angular, Javascript, Redux, Webpack and much more =)

 <!-- - [Blog]() ✍🏼 - -->
 <!-- - [Website]) 💻- -->